Key takeaways

 Income limits

 The USDA guaranteed loan program is geared toward low- and moderate-income homebuyers.
 For this reason, applicants can’t earn more than certain income limits, which vary by metro area and family size.
-In more expensive areas, the income ceiling is higher.
+In more expensive areas, the income ceiling is higher: Sometimes you can earn as much as six figures.
 You can check income limits for your county and household size using the same property eligibility tool on the USDA website.

 To prove income, you’ll need to provide the lender with documentation such as: